julkue/mark.js/src/docs/getting-started/integration.md

 ahead with a ES5 file as it might be in the JavaScript syntax you are using in your project.

-After you have downloaded mark.js and chosen the appropriate file, you need to embed the file, e.g. as follows:
+After you have chosen the appropriate file, you need to embed it, e.g. as
+follows:

 ```html
 <script src="vendor/mark.js/dist/mark.min.js"></script>